Degenerative lumbar scoliosis and hip pain. Exploring non-surgical treatment options

 - and 15 patients underwent lumbar surgery followed by hip replacement (Group B).

 So which group did better?
 Hip replacement then spinal surgery (Group A) or spinal surgery than hip replacement (Group B)?

 - There were significant surgical outcome differences between Group A (hip replacement first) and Group B (spinal surgery first).

 - In the hip replacement first group – the surgeons noted a post-surgical problem with acetabular anteversion (the hip is not lined up right or twisted – the surgeons also noted that five patients in the hip replacement first group had unequal shoulder heights and inclination of the trunk to one side.
 In other words, these people were tilted.)

-- In some of the hip replacement first group, a decrease in function as measured by standard scoring systems, and the lower surgical success scores also measured by standard patient-reported outcomes were noted.
+- In some of the hip replacement first groups, a decrease in function as measured by standard scoring systems, and the lower surgical success scores also measured by standard patient-reported outcomes were noted.

 - In the lumbar spinal surgery group, after the back surgery but before the hip replacement, eight patients could not walk, and the limitation was more severe than that preoperatively.
 (The patients were worse off).

 So what was the concluding advice the surgeons recommended to their colleagues?

 “Spinal surgery may be performed first to resolve lumbar nerve symptoms and restore the sagittal balance of the spine; hip replacement may then be performed to simplify hip replacement difficulties and resolve the imbalance after spinal surgery.
 Severely limited range of motion exists after lumbar surgery and before total hip arthroplasty.”

-In other words, do the spinal surgery first, prepare the patients that they will have severe and significant limitations, including the inability to walk until a hip replacement can be performed.
+In other words, do the spinal surgery first, and prepare the patients that they will have severe and significant limitations, including the inability to walk until a hip replacement can be performed.

 Here are further resources and research you can explore on our site: